Coast Range Ophiolite

 The Coast Range Ophiolite is an ophiolite of Middle to Late Jurassic age located in the California Coast Ranges.
-The form the basement of the extreme western margin of central and northern California.
+It forms the basement of the extreme western margin of central and northern California.
 Exposures straddle the coast from Santa Barbara County up to San Francisco.
 The formation then trends inland up to the southern end of the Klamath Mountains.

-The Coast Range ophiolite is arguably the most extensive ophiolite terrane in the United States, and is one of the most studied ophiolites in the North America.
+The Coast Range ophiolite is arguably the most extensive ophiolite terrane in the United States, and is one of the most studied ophiolites in the world.

 Description

-As indicated by the name, the ophiolite is defined by the presence of ultramafic rocks in the California Coast Ranges.
-Pillow lavas and oceanic basalts are among the most common rocks found within the formation.
-There are a number of exposures that straddle the ancient Mohorovičić discontinuity.
-Metamorphosed peridotite, in the form of a serpentine rock, is an indicator of the formation.
+The Coast Range ophiolite is a highly dismembered ophiolite sequence located in the California Coast Ranges east and west of the San Andreas Fault.
+Exposures are scattered over 900km on the western margin of North America, primarily in California.
+Most ophiolite remnants are less than 10km wide across strike, and are generally less than 5km thick.
+Across the scattered exposure, ophiolites remnants are lumped into three groups.
+The first consist of exposures located northwest of Sacramento Valley characterized by ultramafic rocks overlain by mafic breccia and volcanic rocks.
+Plutonic rocks are rare in this section and sheeted dyke intrusions are absent.
+The second group of ophiolite remnants located in the northwest and central Coast Ranges contain ultramafic rocks, gabbro, basalt, and are commonly overlain by tuffs or volcanic breccias.
+Sheeted dykes are only present in a few ophiolite remnants in this region.
+The third group is characterized by nearly complete ophiolite sequences of ultramafic rocks, cumulate and massive gabbros, steeted intrusive rocks, and basalts.
+This third group is located in south-central coastal California.

 Distribution

 In general, the ophiolite is exposed near the boundary between the sequences of rocks associated with the Coast Ranges, and rocks associated with the Great Valley Sequence.
 Where it is exposed, it generally underlies the various sedimentary rocks of the Great Valley Sequence, and may be coextensive with the contemporaneous (but slightly younger on average) Franciscan Assemblage, as would be expected by an observational application of the law of superposition.
 However, in many localities, the ultramafic rocks of the ophiolite can be found intruding or on top of the local country rock.